This post may contain affiliate links. Please read our disclosure policy.

 Notes

-- Prep Before You Cook: Have all your ingredients ready—chop the chicken, slice the vegetables, and measure out the sauce components before turning on the stove.
+- Prep Ahead: Chop the chicken, slice the vegetables, and measure sauce ingredients before cooking.

-- Adjust the Spice: Customize the heat level to your taste.
-Skip the sriracha for a milder dish or add more for extra heat.
+- Control the Heat: Skip the sriracha for mild flavor or add more for extra spice.

-- Balance the Sauce: Taste and adjust as needed—add more soy sauce for saltiness, honey for sweetness, vinegar for tang, or sriracha for heat to suit your preference.
+- Taste the Sauce: Adjust to your liking, add soy sauce for salt, honey for sweetness, vinegar for tang, or sriracha for heat.

 Nutrition